-Note: If the projector is installed out of reach, you can also correct the image shape using the Keystone settings in the projector menus.
+Note: If the projector is installed out of reach, you can also correct the image shape with the remote control using the Keystone settings in the projector menus.

 Parent topic: Image Shape

 Correcting Image Shape with Quick Corner

 You can use the projector's Quick Corner setting to correct the shape and size of an image that is unevenly rectangular on all sides.